dhutapratama/docs/pagination.md

 In other words, the `Paginator` corresponds to the `simplePaginate` method on the query builder, the `CursorPaginator` corresponds to the `cursorPaginate` method, and the `LengthAwarePaginator` corresponds to the `paginate` method.

 > **Warning**
 > When manually creating a paginator instance, you should manually "slice" the array of results you pass to the paginator.
-If you're unsure how to do this, check out the [array_slice](https://secure.php.net/manual/en/function.array-slice.php) PHP function.
+If you're unsure how to do this, check out the [array_slice](https://secure.php.net/manual/en/function.array-slice.php) GO function.

 <a name="customizing-pagination-urls"></a>
 ### Customizing Pagination URLs